-If you have a high balance with a costly interest rate, you can transfer what you owe onto a different card with a lower introductory rate.
-The introductory period typically lasts around six months, with some of the top credit cards’ rates lasting as long as 18-24 months.
+If you have a high balance and interest rate, you can transfer what you owe onto a different card with a lower introductory rate — in many cases, as low as 0%.
+The introductory period typically lasts 12 to 18 months, but some can go as long as 24 months.

 How to improve your credit score

-Before we outline some of the best practices for improving your credit score,) let’s first define how a FICO score is calculated.
-The following categories are considered when calculating your credit score:
+Before we outline some successful practices for improving your credit score, let’s define how a FICO Score is calculated.

 Payment history (35%)